nyxlib/nyx-node/docs/md/index.md

 # Overview

-The `Nyx Node` project introduces a protocol, backward-compatible with [INDI 1.7](specs/INDI.pdf), for controlling astronomical hardware.
+The `Nyx` project introduces a protocol, backward-compatible with [INDI 1.7](specs/INDI.pdf), for controlling astronomical hardware.
 It enhances INDI by supporting multiple independent nodes, each with its own embedded protocol stack.
 Nodes can communicate via an [MQTT](https://mqtt.org/) broker, a [Redis](https://redis.io/) cache (data streams) or directly over TCP, offering flexibility and scalability for distributed systems.